-- welfare of the child.
+- ☐ Return the child to the parent or parents unless, with respect to each parent: - There is a continuing danger to the health and safety of the child; and - Returning home is contrary to the welfare of the child.
 Tex.
 Fam.
-Code § 263.002(c). - □ Determine whether to return the child to child's parents if the child's parents are willing and able to provide the child with a safe environment and return is in the child's best interest.
+Code § 263.002(c). - The court may return the child to the parent under a monitored return.
 Tex.
 Fam.
+Code § 263.002(d). - □ Determine whether to return the child to child's parents if the child's parents are willing and able to provide the child with a safe environment and return is in the child's best interest.
+Tex.
+Fam.
 Code § 263.306(a-1)(6) - □ Advise/warn parents and parties that custodial rights and duties may be subject to restriction or termination or child not returned unless parent demonstrates willingness and ability to provide child with safe environment.
 Tex.
 Fam.
-Code § 263.006 - ☐ Incorporate any changes or modifications to the service plan into the court order.
+Code § 263.006

+- □ Incorporate any changes or modifications to the Service Plan into the court order.
 Tex.
 Fam.
-Code § 263.106 - ☐ Estimate likely date by which the child may be returned to and safely maintained in the child's home, placed for adoption, or placed in PMC.
+Code § 263.106 - □ Estimate likely date by which the child may be returned to and safely maintained in the child's home, placed for adoption, or placed in PMC.
 Tex.
 Fam.
-Code § 263.306(a-1)(7) - ☐ Set next Permanency Hearing within 120 days or sooner, as appropriate.
+Code § 263.306(a-1)(7) - □ Set next Permanency Hearing within 120 days or sooner, as appropriate.
 Tex.
 Fam.
-Code § 263.305 - ☐ Announce in open court the dismissal date and dates of any upcoming hearings.
+Code § 263.305 - □ Announce in open court the dismissal date and dates of any upcoming hearings.
 Tex.
 Fam.
 Code § 263.306(a-1)(8)

-Best Practices:
+Best Practices [BP]:

-- ☐ If necessary parties, including child, did not receive notice, consider resetting hearing to secure their attendance. - ☐ Engage parties with direct questions: - Do you understand the purpose of this hearing? - Do you understand the DFPS permanency goal for you and your family? - Were you given the opportunity to discuss or provide input into this permanency plan? - ☐ Engage youth: - Tell me how you feel about your medical care, school, grades, and activities.
+- ☐ If necessary parties, including child, did not receive notice, consider resetting hearing to secure their attendance. - ☐ Engage parties with direct questions: - Do you understand the purpose of this hearing? - Do you understand the DFPS permanency goal for you and your family? - Were you given the opportunity to discuss or provide input into this permanency plan? - ☐ Engage youth: - Tell me how you feel about your medical care, school, grades, and activities. - Tell me how you're being treated where you live. - What do you want for your future? - □ REASONABLE EFFORTS: Ask direct and child-specific questions of DFPS about both the primary goal and the concurrent goal: - If primary goal is reunification: please articulate the specific efforts you have made to reunify Mary Jane with Ms. Smith; please be specific in describing your actions with regard to each.

-- Tell me how you're being treated where you live. - What do you want for your future? - ☐ REASONABLE EFFORTS: Ask direct and childspecific questions of DFPS about both the primary goal and the concurrent goal: - If primary goal is reunification: please articulate the specific efforts you have made to reunify Mary Jane with Ms. Smith; please be specific in describing your actions with regard to each. - If concurrent goal is permanent managing conservatorship to a relative: articulate the specific efforts you have made to place Mary Jane with her grandmother, etc. - ☐ If child not moving toward positive permanency, set timelines and tasks that must be completed prior to next hearing. - Set Next Permanency Hearing within 90 instead of 120 days. - ☐ For Youth Receiving Transitional Living Services: - Youth 14 and older are: - eligible for family group decisionmaking about their future; - Entitled to an independent living skills assessment - Youth 16 and older must - be enrolled in Preparation for Adult Living (PAL); - Receive an independent living skills assessment - Receive certain documents as outlined in Section 264.121(e) - All youth who turn 18 while in foster care are: - eligible for extended foster care and trial independence; - entitled to referrals to Texas Workforce Commission; and - entitled to have certain documents in their possession before they leave care, including a driver's license or identification card, birth certificate, social security card, immunization records, proof of enrollment in Medicaid, and copy of credit report.
+- If concurrent goal is permanent managing conservatorship to a relative: articulate the specific efforts you have made to place Mary Jane with her grandmother, etc. - ☐ If child not moving toward positive permanency, set timelines and tasks that must be completed prior to next hearing. - Set Next Permanency Hearing within 90 instead of 120 days. - ☐ For Youth Receiving Transitional Living Services: - Youth 14 and older are: - eligible for family group decision-making about their future; - entitled to an independent living skills assessment - Youth 16 and older must: - be enrolled in Preparation for Adult Living (PAL); - receive an independent living skills assessment; - receive certain documents as outlined in Section 264.121(e)

+- All youth who turn 18 while in foster care are: - eligible for extended foster care and trial independence; - entitled to referrals to Texas Workforce Commission; and - entitled to have certain documents in their possession before they leave care, including a driver's license or identification card, birth certificate, social security card, immunization records, proof of enrollment in Medicaid, and copy of credit report.